tapjs/treport/README.md

 running, nothing printed on test passing.
 Just the failures and the terse summary.

+### Specy

+A `spec` style reporter with the current running jobs and Terse summary and footer.

 ## Extending

 You can extend this by creating a module whose main `module.exports` is a